thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 2a: NGC 1560 circular velocity of a spheroid vs fig1a velocity of spheroid
 CHECK:	Fig 2a: NGC 1560 - sampled rotation velocity of spheroid from 1992 Broeils

-FIXME:	Fig 2b: NGC 1560 luminosity profile	 ... *CLOSE* but muB=31 too early, at r=4 instead of r=6.25
+CHECK:	Fig 2b: NGC 1560 luminosity profile
 CHECK:	Fig 2b: NGC 1560 - sampled luminosity from 1992 Broeils table 3

 CHECK:	Fig 3a: NGC 1560 luminosity profile, adjusted (using the Appendix D variables)